--h, --help show this help message and exit

---config-dir DIR

-Path to a config directory to pull \.conf files from.
+-h,help show this help message and exit config-dir DIR Path to a config directory to pull .conf files from.
 This file set is sorted, so as to provide a predictable parse order if individual options are over-ridden.
-The set is parsed after the file(s) specified via previous config-file, arguments hence over-ridden options in the directory take precedence.

---config-file PATH Path to a config file to use.
+The set is parsed after the file(s) specified via previous config-file, arguments hence over-ridden options in the directory take precedence. config-file PATH Path to a config file to use.
 Multiple config files can be specified, with values in later files taking precedence.
-Defaults to None.

---debug, -d
+De-

-If set to true, the logging level will be set to DEBUG instead of the default INFO level.

---log-config-append PATH, --log\config PATH The name of a logging configuration file.
+- --debug, -d If set to true, the logging level will be set to DEBUG instead of the default INFO level. - --log-config-append PATH, --log\config PATH The name of a logging configuration file.
 This file is appended to any existing logging configuration files.
 For details about logging configuration files, see the Python logging module documentation.
-Note that when logging configuration files are used then all logging configuration is set in the configuration file and other logging configuration options are ignored (for example, logging\context\format\string).

---log-date-format DATE\FORMAT Defines the format string for %(asctime)s in log records.
+Note that when logging configuration files are used then all logging configuration is set in the configuration file and other logging configuration options are ignored (for example, logging\context\format\string). - --log-date-format DATE\FORMAT Defines the format string for %(asctime)s in log records.
 Default: None .
-This option is ignored if log\config\append is set.

---log-dir LOG\DIR, --logdir LOG\DIR (Optional) The base directory used for relative log\file paths.
-This option is ignored if log\config\append is set.

---log-file PATH, --logfile PATH (Optional) Name of log file to send logging output to.
+This option is ignored if log\config\append is set. - --log-dir LOG\DIR, --logdir LOG\DIR (Optional) The base directory used for relative log\file paths.
+This option is ignored if log\config\append is set. - --log-file PATH, --logfile PATH (Optional) Name of log file to send logging output to.
 If no default is set, logging will go to stderr as defined by use\stderr.
+This option is ignored if log\config\append is set. - --nodebug The inverse of debug - --nostandard-threads The inverse of standard-threads - --nouse-syslog The inverse of use-syslog - --noverbose The inverse of verbose - --nowatch-log-file The inverse of watch-log-file - --pydev-debug-host PYDEV\DEBUG\HOST Host to connect to for remote debugger. - --pydev-debug-port PYDEV\DEBUG\PORT Port to connect to for remote debugger. - --standard-threads Do not monkey-patch threading system modules. - --syslog-log-facility SYSLOG\LOG\FACILITY Syslog facility to receive log lines.
+This option is ignored if log\config\append is set. - --use-syslog Use syslog for logging.
+Existing syslog format is DEP-RECATED and will be changed later to honor RFC5424.
+This option is ignored if log\config\append is set. - --verbose, -v If set to false, the logging level will be set to WARNING instead of the default INFO level. - --version show programs version number and exit - --watch-log-file Uses logging handler designed to watch file system.
+When log file is moved or removed this handler will open a new log file with specified path instantaneously.
+It makes sense only if log\file option is specified and

+Linux platform is used.
 This option is ignored if log\config\append is set.

---nodebug The inverse of debug

---nostandard-threads The inverse of standard-threads

---nouse-syslog The inverse of use-syslog

---noverbose The inverse of verbose

---nowatch-log-file The inverse of watch-log-file

---pydev-debug-host PYDEV\DEBUG\HOST Host to connect to for remote debugger.

---pydev-debug-port PYDEV\DEBUG\PORT Port to connect to for remote debugger.

---standard-threads Do not monkey-patch threading system modules.

---syslog-log-facility SYSLOG\LOG\FACILITY Syslog facility to receive log lines.
-This option is ignored if log\config\append is set.

---use-syslog Use syslog for logging.
-Existing syslog format is DEPinstead of the default INFO level.

-RECATED and will be changed later to honor RFC5424.
-This option is ignored if log config append is set.